 There is no easy way around pulling someone out of the muck and mire of poverty.
-Poverty is a complex beast and no two situations are the same.
-What is needed are effective ways for the alleviation of poverty.
+Poverty is complex and no two situations are the same.
+What is needed are effective and sustainable ways for the alleviation of poverty.

 In another article, we talked about Understanding Poverty the Christian Way.
 Helping without hurting is the goal and knowing whether to give relief, rehabilitation, or development is crucial.

 Properly diagnosing people’s needs with the assessment methodology is indispensable to poverty alleviation.
-The book, Helping Without Hurting provides groundbreaking research on this.
-By diagnosing first, it will save time, money, and resources.
+The book, Helping Without Hurting provides groundbreaking research.
+If we properly diagnose first, we will save time, money, and resources.
 Poverty in America is nothing like poverty in third world countries.
 Poverty handled here is done different, but by in large, the concepts are precisely the same.
 By following a list of helpful questions, the solution could be more effective, efficient, and stand the test of time.

 - Is the person in a crisis?